Behaviour & Emotions

 Teach them some people skills

 Talk to them about how to be friendly and outgoing.
-Most people drink, experiment with drugs and pretend to have seen movies that they haven’t actually seen because they’re socially nervous.
-The best skill your child can have when going to a party is the skill of making new friends.
+Most people drink, experiment with drugs and pretend they've seen movies that they haven’t because they’re socially nervous.
+The best skill your teen can have when going to a party is the skill of making new friends.

 The basics are —